R3Conclave/conclave-core-sdk/docs/docs/mail.md

 # Mail

-A mail is an authenticated byte array with an encrypted body and a cleartext envelope.
+Conclave uses *Conclave Mail* to securely communicate between the client and the enclave.
+It is an authenticated byte array with an encrypted body and a cleartext envelope.
 The mail can be up to two gigabytes in size, however, it must at this time fit into memory when loaded all at once.
 In practice mails will usually be much smaller than that.